 DAY 1: Private Transfer from Airport.
 Walking Tour of Venice with Gondola Ride

 Your private driver will pick you up at Venice’s Marco Polo airport and take you to your hotel in the historic center.
 That afternoon, you will be taken on an introductory walking tour of the labyrinth also known as “hidden Venice” to enjoy the shops, cafés and colorful gondolas.
 Your introduction to Venice will culminate with an enchanting gondola glide through the canals of Venice.
-Are you a lyricist?
-A tenor will join your gondola ride and sing opera as you sip on a glass of wine.
+In a musical mood?
+A tenor will join to serenade you with opera arias as you sip wine and, if you wish, sing along.

 DAY 2: Walking Tour of Venice’s Unique Sites

-After a leisurely breakfast, your private tour guide will introduce you to the main attractions of one of the most unique cities in the world.
-You will have a first-hand presentation of the Piazza San Marco (famous for its yearly flooding in the winter); you will climb to the top of its bell tower for the magnificent views of the city and visit the Marciana Library and the Clock Tower.
-Then, you will visit the Bridge of Sighs, an enclosed span of white limestone built in the 1600s to move common criminals.
-You will see its baroque beauty, learn its sad history, and start to unravel the facts and the lore.
+After a leisurely breakfast, you will tour the main attractions of one of the most unique cities in the world: Piazza San Marco, famous for its annual winter flooding; the top of San Marco's bell tower for magnificent views of the city; the Marciana Library and the Clock Tower; and the Bridge of Sighs, an enclosed span of white limestone built in the 1600s to move common criminals.

 DAY 3: Explore Murano and Burano